cloudwalker2020/HurricaneVR-Docs/docfx_project/manual/rig/physicshands.md

 # Physics Hands

-The hands are driven using a PD controller.
-The implementation makes use of Unity's [Configurable Joint](https://docs.unity3d.com/Manual/class-ConfigurableJoint.html) to take advantage of the physics engines iterative nature and stability of simulation that joints allow.
+The hands are driven using a joint based PD controller.
+Read more [PD Controller](pdstrength.md#pd-controller).

-PD controllers are simply PID controllers that ignore the I component, if you want to learn more on the subject then check out this excellent video on the topic - [PID Control](https://www.youtube.com/watch?v=wkfEZmsQqiA).

-## HVRJointHand

-[HVRJointHand](xref:HurricaneVR.Framework.Core.Player.HVRJointHand) is a PD controller implementation that chases the target controller.

-[JointSettings](xref:HurricaneVR.Framework.Core.Player.HVRJointHand.JointSettings) defines the default PD values used that controls the hand's strength.

 ### Max Distance